karatelabs/karate/karate-robot/README.md

 ## `robot`
 Karate Robot is designed to only activate when you use the `robot` keyword, and if the `karate-robot` Java / JAR dependency is present in the project classpath.

 Here Karate will look for an application window called `Chrome` and will "focus" it so that it becomes the top-most window, and be visible.
-This will work on Mac, Windows and Linux (X Windows).
+This will work on Mac, Windows and Linux (X Window System / X11).

 ```cucumber
 * robot { app: 'Chrome' }